Hell in a Cell (2014): Storylines

 At Night of Champions, AJ Lee defeated Paige to win the Divas Championship in a triple threat match that also included Nikki Bella.
-On the September 29 edition of Raw, Paige and Alicia Fox attacked AJ after Fox defeated AJ On the October 6 edition of Raw, Paige and Fox defeated AJ and Emma.
-On the October 10 edition of SmackDown, AJ defeated Fox, after which AJ and Paige attacked each other.
-On the October 13 edition of Raw, AJ and Layla defeated Paige and Fox.
-On the October 17 edition of SmackDown, AJ defeated Layla, after which Paige attacked AJ On October 20, it was announced on WWE.com that AJ would defend the title against Paige at Hell in a Cell.
+On the September 29 episode of Raw, Paige and Alicia Fox attacked AJ after Fox defeated AJ.
+The following week, Paige and Fox defeated AJ and Emma.
+On the October 10 episode of SmackDown, AJ defeated Fox, after which AJ and Paige attacked each other.
+On the October 13 episode of Raw, AJ and Layla defeated Paige and Fox.
+On the October 17 episode of SmackDown, AJ defeated Layla, after which Paige attacked AJ On October 20, it was announced on WWE.com that AJ would defend the title against Paige at Hell in a Cell.

 At SummerSlam, Nikki Bella turned heel and attacked Brie Bella during her match against Stephanie McMahon, costing Brie the match in the process.
 On the October 13 episode of Raw, during a WWE.com exclusive, Nikki interrupted Brie's interview with the news that they will face off at the event, concluding that the loser of the match would become the winner's personal assistant for one month.
-However, if the loser fails to perform those duties, she will be terminated from the WWE.
+However, if the loser fails to perform those duties, she would be terminated from WWE.